sauvc/rulebook/rulebook.md

 ## Objectives

-The goal is for each team to design and build an Autonomous Underwater Vehicle (AUV) which can negotiate the tasks put forth under a prescribed time.
+The goal is for each team to develop an Autonomous Underwater Vehicle (AUV) which can negotiate the tasks put forth under a prescribed time.
 Also to learn and have fun in the process.

 ![arena](img/sauvc-2017.jpg)
 <div class="caption"> The SAUVC 2017 Participants.</div>